VikramsDataScience/LLM_Side_Projects/Job_Ad_QA/README.md

 # Job Ad Q&A Model (POC Complete)
-The overall intention of the project is to develop a proof of concept Q&A Generative AI model using PYTorch and a little bit of the Hugging Face🤗 Transformers API.
+The intention of the project is to develop a proof of concept Q&A AI model using PYTorch and a little bit of the Hugging Face🤗 Transformers API.
+This model isn't generative in nature, but rather uses Linear Matrix Factorisation to embed user queries into a semantic search that will return the top 5 most relevant job ads (model is trained on 50,000 job ads from SEEK) to the user query.

 ## Table of Contents
 - Project Overview